The limited liability company (LLC) is one of the most popular business structures in America, thanks to its flexibility and relatively simple setup.

 The biggest benefit in our opinion is that you won’t have to worry about being present at your business address for all standard business hours.
 The state will always deliver documents between the hours of 9am and 5pm, and if you serve as your own agent, you are legally required to be available during those hours in case the state needs to deliver documents.

 There are many reputable registered agent services available, and you can take a look at our extensive guide to the best registered agent services if you’d like.
 For convenience, we’ll also briefly outline a couple of our favorite options here.
 We will also note that each of the following three companies offers one full year of registered agent service for free if you use their business formation service.

 - Northwest Registered Agent ($125/year): It’s tough to beat Northwest when it comes to their namesake service.
-That’s because they’re the only major national registered agent service that locally scans every document they receive on your behalf, whereas most competitors only scan the government forms they’re required to.
+That’s because they were the first major national registered agent service that locally scans every document they receive on your behalf, whereas most competitors forward all mail to centralized processing centers.
+In comparison, this speeds up Northwest’s forwarding times and also reduces the opportunity for errors.
 They also have the best customer support in the industry, along with reasonable pricing.
 (Read Our Review)

 All told, the process of designating a registered agent for a series LLC is quite similar to that of a typical LLC.
 In addition, one registered agent can serve all segments of your series LLC.
 Just keep in mind that if you expand your business into additional states, you will need to get a registered agent in those states as well.

 We hope this brief article helped you expand your understanding of how registered agents function in a series LLC!